Understanding REST and principles behind designing RESTful HTTP APIs in Go

 You can checkout the entire code in this repository.

-Now try the endpoints on Postman
+Now try the endpoints on Postman or curl.

 Link to API documentation is here.